Asphyxia (author): Circus and puppetry

+Writing

-After a couple of years of touring with her puppet family, Asphyxia got a call from the publishers Allen & Unwin, who told her that they thought that The Grimstones would make a great book.
-She embraced the idea, as she had always had aspirations to be an author, entering her first book when she was 12 in the St Kilda Writer's Festival where it won first place.
+After a few years of touring, Asphyxia got a call from publishing company Allen & Unwin, who told her that they thought that the Grimstones would make for a good book.
 In February 2012 she published the first of four books in the series, Hatched.
-The next three in the series, Mortimer Revealed (April 2012), Whirlwind (December 2012) and Music School (December 2013) soon followed.
-Future Girl (August 2020) won the 2021 Readings Young Adult Book Prize.
+The next three in the series, Mortimer Revealed (April 2012), Whirlwind (December 2012), and Music School (December 2013) soon followed.

+Future Girl, published in August 2020, won the 2021 Readings Prize for Young Adult Fiction.
+The book was selected by The Guardian as one of the top 20 Australian books of 2020, by Kirkus Reviews as one of the best young adult fiction titles of 2021, and by the Children's Book Council of Australia as a notable book of 2021.
+Future Girl was shortlisted for several awards, including the Indie Book Awards (2021), the Australian Book Industry Awards (2021), and the Aurealis Awards (2020).
+Orange Entertainment optioned the book for a TV adaptation.

+Personal life

-For 20 years, Asphyxia lived in a small cottage in inner city Melbourne which she built herself when she was just 22, with her partner and son.
-She now lives on a small farm in Northern NSW, Australia, where she combines food growing with art.
-She enjoys painting and other forms of art and creativity, which she shares with the world through her blog.
+For 20 years, Asphyxia lived in a small cottage in inner-city Melbourne, which she built herself when she was 22.
+As of 2026 she lives on a small farm in northern New South Wales.

-Her website also contains useful resources such as a free Auslan course and a music course she wrote for Deaf people.
+Her website contains resources she has created, such as a free Auslan course and a music course for Deaf people.